pleabargain/EnglishHelpsYourCareer/grammar conjunctive adverbs.md

  ## likewise
  - Just water the plants twice a week in the bathroom and likewise the plants in the kitchen.
  ## otherwise
+ - Because her hands were otherwise occupied, she left it there.
  ## undoubtedly
+ - This was an area where he undoubtedly knew best.
+ - It could undoubtedly be  increased.
+ - She is undoubtedly the best candidate for this role.
+ - The sun will rise undoubtedly in the east tomorrow morning.
+ - Undoubtedly it will be difficult to come up with a solution that satisfies everyone.
  ## further
+ - She did it to further her goals.
  ## meanwhile
+ The children were playing in the park.
+Meanwhile, their parents were sipping coffee in the cafe.